 Prevent Holiday Overload This Year

-For many of us, it starts November 1st when we stop at the store to pick up something quick for dinner.
+For many of us, holiday stress starts November 1st when we stop at the store to pick up something quick for dinner.
 Overnight it seems that everything has gone from Halloween to the Holidays!
 Upon returning to your car, you then notice the lampposts are already dawned with wreaths, red ribbons, garlands and lights!
 What happened to Thanksgiving?
 This year ,it seems the holiday commercials, store decorations, and TV movies started in October.
 I think we all say it every year- things are happening earlier and earlier each year.
 Gone are the days of the world around us waiting until the day after Thanksgiving to begin the holiday season.

 So, what can we do about it?
 You may have seen the title of this article and laughed, thinking there is no way to prevent ‘holiday overload’.
 How can we preserve the real reasons for this time of year, slow things down, keep our stress levels low, and find the joy that this time of year should bring to ourselves and our families without getting caught up in all of the marketing and media that is coming at us nonstop and causing anxiety and stress?